thominj/ExtendedMath/README.md

 This will eventually switch over to using semantic versioning, but it makes little sense to do so while this is in early development.

+## Use

+This package introduces a number of mathematical functions into the global PHP namespace.
+It aspires to be a shim for these functions in the language.
+Functions are separated into different files by type and are all commented with phpdoc blocks.
+Please see the individual files for functional documentation.